This is the second section of All Saints Church and covers the period from 1918 to date.

 The annual vestry meeting in April , with the Rev. Hind presiding , was attended by only two parishioners, Mr. Turner and Mr. Mellor.
 Mr.Turner who had been the vicar’s warden for many years resigned his office.
 The Rev. Hind said he would have to call another meeting and hopefully get a better attendance.

 A meeting of the Mothers’ Union, presided over by Mrs. Floyd, was held in September in the Church school.
 The Rev. Hind gave a short service followed by a powerful address on the troubled times given by Miss Norton.
 The meeting was followed by tea in aid of funds for the Red Cross Society.
-The accounts were presented and 3 guineas was sent to the Prisoners of War Fund.
+The accounts were presented and three guineas were sent to the Prisoners of War Fund.

 In January 1919 the Annual parochial tea and entertainment which, owing to the war, had been in abeyance for 2 years was held in the school with a large attendance.
 A superb tea was presided over by Mrs. Jackson, Mrs.Wilson, Mrs. Batley, Mrs. Hirst ,Mrs. Wimpenny and Mrs. Woodhead.
 Entertainment was provided by the choir and was followed by a speech by the Rev. Cavey, vicar of Huddersfield.
 The finale was an excellent performance of the humourous sketch, ” Ferrill’s Fix “.